kacpersaw/ScreenUpload/README.md

 # ScreenUpload

 ScreenUpload app is used as shell script in ScreenCloud.
 This app allows you to upload your screens to own server by sftp.
 ScreenUpload creates dirs (year/month/day) and then upload your image to it.
-ScreenCloud generates unique screen name.
+ScreenUpload generates unique screen name.

 Currently binary is only available for Linux.